augnustin/docker-local-tutorial/PITCHME.md

 `docker run -it -p 5000:5000 -v /home/augustin/Workspace/docker-local-tutorial/tutorial:/app ubuntu:latest bash`

+And it could be worse!

+---

+### `docker-compose.yml` pimped

 There are many possible entries in a `docker-compose.yml` file.
-Now let's add the most interesting: `command`:
+Now let's pimp our file:

 ```
 app: